aws-samples/amazon-redshift-modernize-dw/README.md

 	* Either DELETE or DROP TABLE (depending on the implementation).

 **You have already done all of the steps in previous scenarios for this workshop.
 You have the toolset in your mind to do this!
-**
+On the completion of the workshop please make sure to delete your cluster **